briandoyle81/adventOfCode2021/README.md

 each combo of position and score as unique (well, I forgot to track position at first then added it in).
 By nesting scores inside position, I got it to be very fast.

+# 22

+I think part 1 _should_ be fairly easy by using a virtual grid approach like before.
+My guess is that part 2 will be oh, don't ignore after 50, it's 50k big.

+Oh, actually that might not work.
+The last two steps in the example complicate things.

+Went ahead and did part 1 with the set of coordinates.
+It was a little slow, probably won't work for part 2, even though the time complexity is linear for N of total number of cubes changed.

+It did not work for part 2.
+Went with an OOP method tracking cubes, and then sub-cubes removed from those cubes.

+It was much faster, but I spent hours chasing an bug that made me doubt reality.
+It was a copy/paste error.
+I should really listen to my own advice more...